Beach Camping in NSW

 Located in Crowdy Bay National Park near Port Macquarie, beachside camping doesn’t come much better than at Diamond Head.
 You’ll literally be able to roll out of bed and into the surf at Diamond Head, and it offers 75 camping sites, an amenities block, picnic tables and BBQs.
 As long as you’ve got the tent (and all of the attendant paraphernalia that’s necessary for a camping trip—hey, we never said it would be light on the packing front!), you’ll have all you need at the coveted Diamond Head campground.

 And, if your kids are into wildlife—they’ll love getting up close and personal with the resident Diamond Head kangaroos!

 Situated just outside Ballina on the far North Coast of NSW, Woody Head campground in the Bundjalung National Park is a great place for a family holiday, boasting a protected sandy beach that’s ideal for swimming and fishing, a boat ramp and a spectacular rock platform.

 There are toilets, showers (amen), BBQ facilities, picnic tables and 94 campsites available, making it the perfect, well-equipped base for your next trip away.
 Needless to say, the dream of camping by water is brought to life at Woody Head!

 If you really want to feel a million miles from anywhere and spend some quality time together in nature, the stunning setting of Mystery Bay is for you.
 Situated near the beautiful Narooma and other South Coast gems to check out, the sleepy hamlet is the perfect choice for swimming, exploring the beaches and rocky coves, surfing and beach fishing.

-The campsite operates on a first-come, first-serve basis and offers roomy unpowered sites, cold showers and pit toilets.
+The campsite operates on a first-come, first-served basis and offers roomy unpowered sites, cold showers and pit toilets.
 We did say it was off the beaten track!

 If you're looking for something a little closer to home, Little Beach Campground is just a quick drive to the Central Coast.
 Nestled opposite the waters of Little Beach, this family-friendly campground offers tent facilities, toilets, barbecues, and drinking water, so it's the perfect opportunity to get off the grid and back to nature in a truly beautiful part of the world.